-Star of the week: Aldebaran | EarthSky.org
+Aldebaran is the Bull’s fiery eye | EarthSky.org

 Aldebaran’s position is RA: 4h 35m 55s, dec: 16°30’35”

-Bottom line: The star is so Aldebaran huge that, were it in our sun’s place, its surface would extend almost to the orbit of Mercury.
+Bottom line: The star Aldebaran is so huge that, if it were in our sun’s place, its surface would extend almost to the orbit of Mercury.